 With the fields based version that included Views integration, many feature requests were fulfilled.
 However, it also gave rise to many new feature requests in the issue queue.
 Also, Entity API has become a stable and widely supported module to integrate with Views, Rules, Search and many other modules.
 So, we are now working on redefining the calendar as an entity.
 This will again lead to many new possibilities and many feature requests to be fulfilled.

-On the other hand, there is also the imminent release of the Rooms module.
+On the other hand, there is also the Rooms module.
 We still would appreciate your say in the discussion in .
 All reactions are welcome and will help in deciding on the future of this module!

 However with all the recent new features, new requests will come up, to further enhance the module.
 Think of new formatters, new editors, other integrations, ...
 You are welcome to share your ideas on future features.

 The maintainers will actively provide support on reported bugs.

 Regardless the lower pace of new development and the possible integration with Rooms, this module will remain to be maintained by us.
 Bug reports are often solved the same day and we strive to keep it that way.

 All these activities cost us a lot of time.
 Some of it paid, some not.
 So, help will be warmly welcomed.
 How can you help?